Louis Aragon: After the war

-At the Liberation, Aragon became one of the leading Communist intellectuals, assuming political responsibilities in the Comité national des écrivains (National Committee of Writers).
+At the liberation of France, Aragon became one of the leading Communist intellectuals, assuming political responsibilities in the Comité national des écrivains (National Committee of Writers).
 He celebrated the role of the general secretary of the PCF, Maurice Thorez, and defended the Kominform's condemnation of the Titoist regime in Yugoslavia.

 Sponsored by Thorez, Aragon was elected, in 1950, to the central committee of the PCF.
 His post, however, did not protect him from all forms of criticism.
 Thus, when his journal Les Lettres françaises published a drawing by Pablo Picasso on the occasion of Stalin's death in March 1953, Aragon was forced to make excuses to his critics, who judged the drawing iconoclastic.
 Through the years, he had been kept informed of Stalinist repression by his Russian-born wife, and so his political line evolved.

 Les Lettres françaises (1953–1972)

 In the days following the disappearance of Ce soir, in March 1953, Aragon became the director of L'Humanité's literary supplement, Les Lettres françaises.
+After Khrushchev's "Secret Speech" about Stalin delivered in 1956, Aragon suffered a deep personal crisis, but it was not until the 1960s when he started openly criticizing the Soviet regime.
+In 1956, Aragon didn't support the Hungarian Revolution, provoking the dissolution of the Comité national des écrivains, which Vercors quit, and was granted the Lenin Peace Prize, but later he condemned Soviet totalitarianism and authoritarianism, opened his magazines to dissidents, and condemned show trials against intellectuals (in particular the 1966 Sinyavsky–Daniel trial).

-Assisted by its chief editor, Pierre Daix, Aragon started in the 1960s a struggle against Stalinism and its consequences in Eastern Europe.
+Assisted by Pierre Daix, Aragon started in the 1960s a struggle against Soviet policies and its consequences in Eastern Europe.
 He published the writings of dissidents such as Aleksandr Solzhenitsyn or Milan Kundera.
+He strongly supported the student movement of May 68, although the PCF was sceptical about it.
+The crushing of the Prague Spring in 1968 led him to a critical preface published in a translation of one of Milan Kundera's books (La Plaisanterie).
+In 1970, he supported the Nobel Prize awarded to Solzhenitsyn.
+Despite his criticisms, Aragon remained an official member of the PCF's central committee until his death.
 The monetary loss caused by Les Lettres françaises led to its ceasing publication in 1972.
 It was later re-founded.

-In 1956, Aragon supported the Budapest insurrection, provoking the dissolution of the Comité national des écrivains, which Vercors quit.
-The same year, he was nevertheless granted the Lenin Peace Prize.
-He now harshly condemned Soviet totalitarianism, opened his magazines to dissidents, and condemned show trials against intellectuals (in particular the 1966 Sinyavsky-Daniel trial).
-He strongly supported the student movement of May '68, although the PCF was skeptical about it.
-The crushing of the Prague Spring in 1968 led him to a critical preface published in a translation of one of Milan Kundera's books (La Plaisanterie).
-Despite his criticisms, Aragon remained an official member of the PCF's central committee until his death.